Netherlands3D/docs/docs/packages/creating-and-managing-packages.md

 ## Releasing a package

-> Before releasing, make sure you have tested your package in https://github.com/Netherlands3D/twin -or another
-> Netherlands3D-based project- installed as a local package.
->
-> Especially important is:
->
-> * verifying that the correct dependencies are set and installed
-> * that the Assembly Definition can be used and
-> * that the Assembly Definition does not depend on Assembly Definitions that are not a dependency of your package,
->   especially Netherlands3D.Core.Runtime should be avoided
->
-> Failure to do so may cause extra work because once a package is released, it is impossible to change something
-> in the release and a new release must be made.

 When you want to release a new version of a package you generally go through the following steps:

+!!! tip

+    Before releasing, make sure you have tested your package in [the Twin](https://github.com/Netherlands3D/twin) -or another Netherlands3D-based project- installed as a local package.

+    Especially important is:

+    * verifying that the correct dependencies are set and installed
+    * that the Assembly Definition can be used and
+    * that the Assembly Definition does not depend on Assembly Definitions that are not a dependency of your package, especially Netherlands3D.Core.Runtime should be avoided

+    Failure to do so may cause extra work because once a package is released, it is impossible to change something in the release and a new release must be made.

 1. Go to the repository of your package.
 If there is none: see the chapter on [Promoting an embedded package](#promoting-an-embedded-package) and do that first.